tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 * What do you notice about the output, particularly the format?

-  * **Answer:** It is not formatted very nicely, or in a way that we can process this easily.
+  * **Answer:** It is not formatted very nicely, or in a way that we can process easily.

 * What would be another format that would be easier to work with, in this case?